-Merely 74,000 years ago, humanity nearly became extinct, as a consequence of the Toba super eruption, which it is thought plunged the planet into a volcanic winter.
-The world's population plummeted to perhaps 2,000, a genetic bottleneck from which all modern humans are presumed to have descended [4].
+Merely 74,000 years ago, humanity nearly became extinct, as a consequence of the Toba supereruption plunging the planet into a volcanic winter.
+The world's population plummeted to perhaps 2,000, a genetic bottleneck from which all modern humans are thought to be descended [4].
 And currently, the BBC is drawing attention to the urgent need to alleviate projected global suffering in the next 20 years by increasing worldwide food supplies by 40%, fresh water by 30%, and energy by about 50% [5].

-2.3.
-The Sixth Mass Extinction
+2.3 The Sixth Mass Extinction